mx2913/funkwhale/docs/specs/nodeinfo21/index.md

 Read [the NodeInfo specification for more information](https://nodeinfo.diaspora.software/docson/index.html#/ns/schema/2.1#$$expand).
 :::

 The NodeInfo endpoint must contain all mandatory elements listed in the specification.
-In addition to this, Funkwhale's implementation should list additional details about the instance.
+In addition to this, Funkwhale's implementation should list additional details about the instance in the `metadata` object.

 `actorId` (URL)
 : The URL of the pod service actor